 Altered states of consciousness

-What matters is perhaps not to know that there are different states of consciousness and awareness.
-It is more important to understand that we always are more or less guided by unconscious notions and thought processes.
-And above all it is important to undertand how we can become aware of our unconscious, or sub-conscious, mental processes and change them for the better if they threaten the possibility for a more harmonious life.
+What matters is perhaps not only the knowledge that there actually are different states of consciousness and awareness.
+It seems more important to understand that we always are more or less guided by unconscious notions and thought processes.
+And above all it is important to understand how we can become aware of our unconscious, or sub-conscious, mental processes and change them for the better if they threaten the possibility of a more harmonious life.
 When falling asleep, in dreams or in light hypnotic states, can we come into contact with the unconscious, learn from it and influence it.
 We can do this ourselves.
 But please note that this is not the same as those deep hypnotic states which are used in professional medicine and psychotherapy.

 The common factor in altered states of consciousness is a reduction, or loss, of reality testing.
-This means that the learned and habitual interpretation of sensory impressions reaching the brain has, in an altered state of consciousness, a weaker credibility for the mind.
+This means that the learned and habitual interpretation of sensory impressions reaching the brain has a weaker credibility for the mind.
 If the the mind’s reality testing is changed, internal and external signals to the brain can be interpreted in a different way than when we are awake.

 Sleep is a state of altered consciousness.

-Just when we fall asleep, but also when we are waking up, we experience a state of altered consciousness and here a bridge can be formed between the conscious and the unconscious mind.
+Just when we fall asleep, but also when we are waking up, we experience a state of altered consciousness.
+A bridge can here be formed between the conscious and the unconscious mind.
 This is a well known experience for most of us.

 Dreaming is another state of altered consciousness.